gilramir/argparse/README.md

 # argparse
+Argparse is a Go module that helps you parse command-line arguments.
-A Go module to parse CLI argument, that loosely follows the model of the Python argparse module.
+It loosely follows the conceptual model of the Python argparse module.

 Highlights:

 * You can have nested subcommands.
-* The values for a parser are stored in a struct.
+* The values for that the command-line options are stored in a struct of your creation.
 * Argparse can deduce the name of the value field in the struct by looking at the name of the option.
-* Argparse fills in the struct with values from the command-line, and also tells you all the options that were seen.
+* Argparse will tell you if a particular option was present or not present, in case you need that information.
+* Options can be inherited by sub-comands, and you need only define them once.

 See [the GoDoc documentation for argparse](https://godoc.org/github.com/gilramir/argparse/v2)